 These statutes are not searchable.

-– consists of 21 members who serve 4-year terms.
+The Nevada Legislature is a part-time, bicameral legislature.
+The lower chamber – the Assembly – is made up of 42 members who serve 2-year terms.
+The Democratic Party has controlled the Nevada State Assembly since 1997.
+The upper chamber – the Senate – consists of 21 members who serve 4-year terms.
 Members of either chamber may only serve 12 years in that chamber.
 If you do not know who your state legislators are or in which legislative district(s) you live, Nevada maintains this website to help you.
 If you already know who your state legislators are or in which district(s) you live, you may use the Assembly’s membership roster and/or the Senate’s roster to contact your representatives.

 The Nevada Legislature’s regular session begins on the first Monday in February following the election of Assembly members.
 The session must adjourn before midnight PST on the 120th calendar day of the session.
 The legislature may call itself into special sessions by submitting a petition signed by two-thirds of the members of each house to the Nevada Secretary of State.
 The governor may also call the legislature into special sessions, but special sessions called by the legislature take precedence over those called by the governor.
 Special sessions are limited to 20 calendar days regardless of who calls them.